nwhitehead/booktool/README.md

 ## Services

-This project uses the following:
+This project uses the following services:
 * [Namecheap](https://www.namecheap.com/) for `shimmermathlabs.com` domain registration.
 * [Vultr](https://www.vultr.com/) for web server hosting
 * [Supabase](https://supabase.com/) for backend database hosting

+And of course this project uses *lots* of NPM packages, including `markdown-it` and plugins, and `pagedjs`.